 If adventure is more your style, there are also some activities for you.
 Check out the urban ziplining and hot air balloon tours, both of which are awesome ways to see Toledo from a different perspective.

-Besides art and the beach, Malaga is also world-famous for being home to the Caminito del Ray, which was once considered one of the most dangerous hikes in the world.
+Besides art and the beach, Málaga is also world-famous for being home to the Caminito del Rey, which was once considered one of the most dangerous hikes in the world.
 Luckily, the Spanish government refurbished the hike to make it much safer for visitors, and now it’s one of the most popular attractions in the area!

-Another prime coastal city in Spain is Alicante, with its strong sun, rolling sea, and rocky landscape.
+Another prime coastal city in Spain is Alicante (close to Benidorm), with its strong sun, rolling sea, and rocky landscape.
 Typically, people visiting the coast of Spain fly into Alicante and then directly move on to their next destination, but it’s certainly worth staying to check out what this beautiful city has to offer.

 One of the main draws of Alicante is the glorious beach, with views of the tremendous Mount Benacantil right from the shore.
 If you’re feeling particularly adventurous, make your way to the top of Benacantil to take a peek at the Santa Barbara Castle sitting up high and watching over the rest of the city.